Philip Barton Key II: Death

-Key was taken into the nearby Benjamin Ogle Tayloe House, where he died sometime later.
+After being shot, an unconscious Key was taken into the nearby Benjamin Ogle Tayloe House, where he died some time later.

 Sickles was acquitted based on temporary insanity, a crime of passion, in one of the most controversial trials of the 19th century.
 It was the first successful use of the defense in the United States.
 One of Sickles' attorneys, Edwin Stanton, later became the Secretary of War.
 Newspapers declared Sickles a hero for "saving" women from Key.
 Years later, while attending the theater in New York City, Sickles became aware of the presence of Key's son, James Key, in the audience; both men watched each other throughout the performance.
-Nothing happened.
+Nothing else happened.

 Key is buried in Oak Hill Cemetery, with a dedicatory in his son-in-law's family plot in Westminster Hall and Burying Ground in Baltimore.